Sarah Nurse: Personal life

-Nurse began skating when she was three years old.
-She started playing hockey when she was five.
-Her cousins are professional hockey player Darnell Nurse of the Edmonton Oilers in the NHL and basketball player Kia Nurse of the Chicago Sky in the WNBA.
-Her uncles were also involved in athletics; her uncle Donovan McNabb played pro football in the National Football League (NFL) as a quarterback and her other uncle, Richard Nurse, was a wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Nurse began skating when she was three years old and playing hockey when she was five.
+Her cousins are professional hockey player Darnell Nurse of the San Jose Sharks in the NHL and basketball player Kia Nurse of the Toronto Tempo in the WNBA.
+Her uncles were also involved in athletics; her uncle Donovan McNabb played professional football in the National Football League (NFL) as a quarterback, and her other uncle, Richard Nurse, was a wide receiver for the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 Nurse, the biracial daughter of a black Trinidadian father and a white mother, has spoken at length about racism in ice hockey.
 When a student wore a costume depicting Barack Obama being lynched to a Badgers football game in 2016, Nurse posted a statement condemning not just the student, but a culture of racism in student athletics at the University of Wisconsin.
 In the wake of the George Floyd protests in the summer of 2020, Nurse spoke with Caroline Cameron of Sportsnet, urging Canadians not to separate themselves from the racism of the United States, citing the discrimination against Viola Desmond.
 Nurse told The Canadian Press in November that her social media commentary on racial equality left her "flooded with interview requests".
 In September 2020, Liz Knox resigned her position on the PWHPA board to allow Nurse to take her place, citing the association's "blind spot" with regards to race issues in ice hockey.
 After the foundation of the PWHL in 2023, Nurse was named to the executive committee for the PWHLPA, the league's labour union.

+In popular culture

 In November 2020, Mattel and Tim Hortons collaborated on two limited-edition Barbie dolls based on Nurse and fellow hockey player Marie-Philip Poulin.
 The dolls were created as part of Barbie's You Can Be Anything program, which aims to inspire "girls to reach their limitless potential through imaginative play and engaging with meaningful role models."
 Nurse was featured on the June 2021 cover of Elle Canada along with Hanna Bunton and Brigette Lacquette.
 Nurse appeared as a guest judge in an episode of the third season of Canada's Drag Race, which aired in summer 2022.
 Also in 2022, Nurse became the first woman to appear on the cover of an EA Sports NHL title with NHL 23, appearing alongside Trevor Zegras.

+Nurse appeared in Ice Queens (2023), a documentary about the history of Black women in ice hockey.

+In 2026, Nurse was featured in The Inaugural Season of the PWHL, a documentary produced by Hello Sunshine and Reese Witherspoon as part of The Rise documentary series chronicling the growth of women's sports.
+The film, directed by Patty Ivins Specht follows the historic inaugural 2024 season of the PWHL and premiered on Peacock.